ccharon/docs/zipdrive/readme.md

 Install the card in your PC and connect the parallel port cable to the zip drive.
 Connect the power supply to the zip drive.
 I used a free pcie x16 slot for the card.
 The card is recognized by the kernel and the parallel port is available.

+Using this particular card with MCS9901 chipset I was able to use the EPP mode of the parallel port.
+This makes a tremendous difference in speed.
+In SPP mode hdparm -tT reports about 100kB/sec, in EPP mode it reports about 330kB/sec!

+Another card using WCH382L chipset could only be used in SPP mode, despite the fact that the card was advertised as EPP capable.

 ## The Software

 ### getting the required kernel module